 At the same time, we entered into a Master Collaboration and Research Agreement (the "MAI Agreement") with MAI to engineer DNA polymerase enzymes to deliver differentiated and cost-effective solutions for the enzymatic synthesis of DNA.
 Under the MAI Agreement and its related statement of work ("SOW"), we will apply our CodeEvolver® protein engineering platform technology to improve the DNA polymerase enzymes that are critical for enzymatic DNA synthesis.
 Based on these services, the Company is eligible to earn additional shares of MAI's Series A preferred stock.
 MAI will combine its advanced chemistries with our enzymes to drive the process to commercialization.
 Under the MAI Agreement and its associated SOW, we will engage in research and development activities to engineer DNA polymerase enzymes for the enzymatic synthesis of DNA in exchange for monthly fees in the form of shares of Series A preferred stock in MAI.
-We are eligible to earn such non-monetary payments over ten to thirteen months, and any such shares would be issued thirty days in arrears after each calendar quarter-end.
+We are eligible to earn such non-monetary payments over ten to thirteen months, and any such shares would be issuedthirty days in arrears after each calendar quarter-end.
 We are also eligible to receive amounts for bonuses, targets and milestones on achievement of timeline and project goals specified in the SOW.
 Payments for bonuses, targets and milestones on achievement of timeline and project goals are to be issued thirty days after the Company provides notification of completion.
-Under the MAI Agreement, the Company will have the right to use and sell the engineered enzymes to third parties for any purpose other than for the synthesis of native DNA.
+We did not receive any shares of MAI's Series A preferred stock based on services provided in the nine months ended September 30, 2020.
+Under the MAI Agreement, we will have the right to use and sell the engineered enzymes to third parties for any purpose other than for the synthesis of native DNA.
 Under the MAI Agreement, we would make a \$0.5 million payment to MAI upon our achievement of a milestone of \$5.0 million in aggregate commercial sales to third parties of the engineered enzymes or any product incorporating or derived from the engineered enzymes for any purpose other than the synthesis of native DNA.
 The MAI Agreement contemplates that we and MAI will enter into a Commercialization and Enzyme Supply Agreement (the "CESA") within six months following the completion of certain timelines specified in the SOW.
 In addition, we and MAI have agreed pursuant to the MAI Agreement to certain terms to be contained within the CESA in the event that the CESA becomes executed in the future.
-Those include: (a) that MAI would receive an exclusive license to use the DNA polymerase enzymes engineering by us under the MAI Agreement in the synthesis of native DNA and a non-exclusive license to use these enzymes for research and development on the synthesis of non-native DNA, and (b) we would become the exclusive manufacturer of these enzymes for MAI, its affiliates and licensees.
+Those include: (a) that MAI would receive an exclusive license to use the DNA polymerase enzymes engineering by us under the MAI Agreement in the synthesis of native DNA and a non-exclusive license to use these enzymes for research and development on the synthesis of non-native DNA, and (b) we would become the exclusive manufacturer of these enzymes for MAI, its affiliates and licensees